 The major drawback of the methodology is the representativeness of the underlying data.
 We refer to the Globalization of Science, but it might be more convenient to refer to the Globalization of Science In Journals Then Indexed By Scopus.
 Scopus indexes the research output across units unevenly.
 Some units are underrepresented in the dataset.
 The representativeness issue is present in all major dimensions – countries, disciplines, and in time.

 It is well possible that Scopus contains a larger part of the content published in the Netherlands than that from India or other developing countries.
 We are not aware of any study analyzing major databases representativeness across countries.
 However, it is reasonable to assume that the Scopus database contains the more globalized part of the scientific production within a country.
 Therefore, the results show the upper bound of globalization of the possibly underrepresented countries.
+WHAT IF INDIA MORE REPRESENTATIVE THAN NETHERLANDS?.

 As the publication behavior varies across disciplines, we use data for all three major document types in the journal articles – articles, reviews, and conference papers.
 However, publications outside of academic journals are neglected.
 In this sense, the representativeness can seriously impact the interpretation of disciplines strongly relying on other modes of publications, such as Arts and Humanities.